-Whether the goal is to create a one-of-a-kind masterpiece, or simply to give a vehicle a fresh, new look, a few simple steps is all it may take.
+Whether the goal is to create a one-of-a-kind masterpiece or simply to give a vehicle a fresh, new look, a few simple steps are all it may take.

 It’s easy and inexpensive to get a new cover for a steering wheel, or you can spend a bit more to replace it entirely with a more sporty or luxurious one.
-Custom steering wheels come in a variety of shapes and styles, and are available in different materials such as wood, leather or high-tech plastics.
+Custom steering wheels come in a variety of shapes and styles and are available in different materials such as wood, leather, or high-tech plastics.

-Similarly, seat covers are relatively inexpensive, easy to install and are one of the most dramatic ways to impact the interior.
+Similarly, seat covers are relatively inexpensive, easy to install, and are one of the most dramatic ways to impact the interior.
 Best of all, they come in thousands of colors and fabric combinations.
 Like floor mats, seat covers can be ordered with emblems or logos on them, giving consumers the ability to show off their team spirit or school pride.

 For those who want a new look for the outside of their car or truck, consider a new grille, taillight surround, bumper, hitch, ground effects kit or other exterior product.

 Wheels and tires, both of which are among the most popular vehicle accessories, instantly update the look of a car or truck.
 Prices, styles and finishes vary greatly, so your options really are unlimited.